legend-exp/pylegendmeta/docs/source/tutorial.rst

    'card': {'id': 1, 'address': '0x410', 'serialno': None}, 'channel': 0,

-For further details, have a look at the documentation for :meth:`.AttrsDict.map`.
+For further details, have a look at the documentation for :meth:`dbetto.AttrsDict.map`.

 LEGEND channel maps
 -------------------